Topological charge conservation for continuous insulators: Fredholm operator and topological charge

-We now construct a Fredholm operator $F$ from $\tilde \mH^m$ to $\tilde \mH^0$ which is local in the sense that $F$ is differential when the initial Hamiltonian $H_k$ is.
-The index of $F$ will serve as a definition for the topological charge of the elliptic Hamiltonian $H_k$.

-The topology of $H_k$ is characterized by asymmetric transport in the remaining $d-k$ variables.
-To display the transport asymmetry, we augment the Hamiltonian with $d-k-1$ domain walls in all remaining variables but $x_d=x_{d-1}''$.
-Note that the coordinate frame for the remaining variables in $\Rm^{d-k}$ (and hence the choice of which direction is parametrized by $x_d$) is arbitrary.

-The construction is similar to the so-called high-order topological insulators \cite{schindler2018higher}, where a total of $d-1$ domain walls for a $d-$dimensional Hamiltonian gives rise to so-called hinges along which topologically protected asymmetric transport is possible.
-The construction also bears similarities with the (quantum) Hall effect, where external forces in the directions of the domain walls, generate (quantized) current in transverse directions \cite{bernevig2013topological,prodan2016bulk}.

-\paragraph{Construction of Fredholm operator.} To be non-trivial topologically, the operator $H_k$ needs to satisfy a chiral symmetry when $d+k$ is even (complex class AIII \cite{prodan2016bulk}).
+To be non-trivial topologically, the operator $H_k$ needs to satisfy a chiral symmetry when $d+k$ is even (complex class AIII \cite{prodan2016bulk}).
 When $d+k$ is odd, then $H_k$ is in the complex class A with no symmetry imposed beyond the Hermitian structure.